English Trifle

 Instructions

-- In a medium bowl, beat 2 cups cream with the confectioner's sugar until stiff peaks form.
+- In a medium bowl, whip cream with the confectioner's sugar until stiff peaks form.
 Set aside.

 - In a separate mixing bowl toss the berries with 2 tablespoons Marsala, stirring to bruise the berries slightly.